-Directors' Declaration
+Director's Declaration

-The directors of the Company declare that:
+The sole director of the Company declares that:

-- 1. The financial statements and notes, as set out on pages 4 to 29, are in accordance with the Corporations Act 2001 and - a. comply with Australian Accounting Standards Simplified Disclosure Standard; and - b. give a true and fair view of the financial position as at 31 March 2022 and of the performance for the year ended on that date of the Company. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 4 to 29, are in accordance with the Corporations Act 2001 and - a. comply with Australian Accounting Standards Simplified Disclosure Standard; and - b. give a true and fair view of the financial position as at 31 March 2023 and of the performance for the year ended on that date of the Company. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable with the continuing support of creditors.